vmware/dod-compliance-and-automation/docs/automation-tools/safcli.md

 The [MITRE Security Automation Framework (SAF) Command Line Interface (CLI)](https://github.com/mitre/saf) brings together applications, techniques, libraries, and tools developed by MITRE and the security community to streamline security automation for systems and DevOps pipelines.

 In this context the SAF CLI is used for the following tasks:

 * Creating and applying manual attestations to InSpec results.
 * Converting InSpec results to a STIG Checklist(CKL) format.
 * Converting STIG XCCDF files to InSpec profiles to stub out a new profile.

 ## Prerequisites
-* Windows, Linux, and MAC are supported.
+* Windows, Linux, and Mac are supported.

 ## Installation
 Download the package for your OS for a release [here](https://github.com/mitre/saf/releases).